 Nate: I was a cello principle and did music synthesis as my major, but there’s a core curriculum at Berkeley that Brian and I both went through.
 Just general musicianship, music theory, a little bit of film scoring I think both of us did, really the whole gamete.
 It was really fun!

-Molly: Did you guys have classes together, is that how you met or …
+Showbams: Did you guys have classes together, is that how you met or …

 Brian: We met uh (laughs), we lived in the same building and were introduced by a mutual friend.

-Nate: Yeah that was the very first interaction I ever had w/ Brian…(laughs)
+Nate: Yeah, that was the very first interaction I ever had with Brian (laughs).

-Molly: Haha, you’re all “Uh sure weirdo, I’ll sign your petition,” that’s rad though, a very unique jump off story.
-For you though (Mike), you came from Jersey out here, what’s your musical background?
-Did you come out here w/an intent to play music or was it just kind of a get there and see what happens type thing?
+Showbams: You’re all “Uh, sure, weirdo.
+I’ll sign your petition.”
+That’s a very unique story.
+For you though, Mike, you came from Jersey out here.
+What’s your musical background?
+Did you come out here with an intent to play music or was it just kind of a get there and see what happens type thing?

-Molly: There was no petition for the Halloween party see, that was the problem…
+Showbams: There was no petition for the Halloween party, see.
+That was the problem.

 Mike: I know we didn’t even make anyone any cookies or anything.
-But, he got a real job so then that band sort of dissolved, hehe.
-Then I started playing open mic nights around San Francisco and met these guys through that situation.
+But, he got a real job so then that band sort of dissolved.
+Then, I started playing open mic nights around San Francisco and met these guys through that situation.

-Molly: I was doing a little research and there’s a story about you playing a synth you found at the open mics?
+Showbams: I was doing a little research, and there’s a story about you playing a synth you found at the open mics?

-Brian: Well I was just listening to that song A LOT and just thought it would be cool to cover it.
+Brian: Well, I was just listening to that song a lot and thought it would be cool to cover it.

-Molly: I know you guys signed w/Monarch in 2011, which is an East Coast indie label and and we’re on Tricycle which is a predominantly West Coast brand, was this a conscious decision to make the move across the country to try something different (scene/area/etc.) and see how that went?
-Or was it more of something that just fell into place.
+Showbams: I know you guys signed with Monarch in 2011, which is an East Coast indie label and and were on Tricycle, which is a predominantly West Coast brand.
+Was this a conscious decision to make the move across the country to try something different and see how that went?
+Or was it more of something that just fell into place?

-Mike: It just fell into place you know, if they had been anywhere and still told us the things they told us about what they were going to do we would’ve signed w/them.
-It wasn’t about the East Coast, no.
+Mike: It just fell into place.
+If they had been anywhere and still told us the things they told us about what they were going to do, we would’ve signed with them.
+It wasn’t about the East Coast.

-Molly: Finally, riding off of the success you guys have had over the past few years, how does it feel to be playing such a big venue as OSL?
+Showbams: Finally, riding off of the success you guys have had over the past few years, how does it feel to be playing such a big venue as Outside Lands?

 Nate: We’re so excited and so happy to be here, it’s like the highlight of 2012 for sure!

-Molly: We’re really pumped on having you guys here, are stoked to see what you can bring to the bill and what you have on the horizon.
-In that sense what is next for Geographer?
+Showbams: We’re really pumped on having you guys here and are you stoked to see what you can bring to the bill and what you have on the horizon.
+In that sense, what is next for Geographer?

-Mike: We’ve got some more covers in the pipeline, are going on tours, releasing remixes, we’re shooting a music video in two weeks and yeah we’re just going to keep putting out material for people to listen to and watch, then eventually record our next record.
+Mike: We’ve got some more covers in the pipeline, are going on tours and releasing remixes.
+We’re shooting a music video in two weeks, and we’re just going to keep putting out material for people to listen to and watch, then eventually record our next record.